 Surgery for gynecomastia is also called reduction mammoplasty and involves the use of liposuction to remove the excess fat deposits through making a small incision underneath or on the side of the chest.
 The glandular tissue is then removed either through this same small incision, or through a separate incision just inside the edge of the areola.
 In most men, the overlying skin is elastic enough to shrink back down to create a flatter appearance to the chest.
 Rarely, the excess skin can be removed in a second procedure if the skin does not shrink sufficiently.

 Gynecomastia surgery is an individualized procedure and the choice to have surgery is a personal choice.
 A good candidate for surgery would require the patient to be in good health, have normal and stable weight and the breast development would have stabilized.
-Risks associated with gynecomastia surgery is rare but, include poor scar healing, bleeding and infection.
+Risks associated with male breast reduction surgery is rare but, include poor scar healing, bleeding and infection.
 Changes in nipple/breast sensation can occur although rare and are usually temporary.

-Surgery for Gynecomastia is performed on a day-surgery basis under general anaesthesia.
+Surgery for Gynecomastia in our Toronto clinic is performed on a day-surgery basis under general anaesthesia.
 Patients will be able to return home the very same day.
 Patients are required to wear a surgical garment under their clothes for a few weeks, which gently compresses the chest to help minimize bruising and swelling.
 The surgery is performed in an accredited facility either at Toronto East General Hospital / Michael Garron Hospital or Women’s College Hospital where Dr. Beber is a faculty member.
 The patient would need to make arrangements for a driver to take him home and stay with him for 24 hours.
 Patients are able to return to most activities within a few days, and can return to exercising in a few short weeks.
 Follow-up appointments will be arranged for the patient at 1 weeks, 2 weeks, 1 month, 3 month, 6 month and 1 year.
 Follow up care is extremely important to achieve optimum results.